 Depending on the activities and/or salary, a visitor may require a work permit.
-Work permits are issued for “an activity for which wages or commission is earned, or that competes directly with activities of Canadian citizens or permanent residents in the Canadian Labour Market” (from CIC’s Working in Canada).
+Work permits are issued for “an activity for which wages or commission is earned, or that competes directly with activities of Canadian citizens or permanent residents in the Canadian Labour Market” (from IRCC’s Working in Canada).

 Citizens of the United States do not require a TRV to enter Canada and may apply for a work permit at the Canadian Immigration Office at a port of entry or border crossing upon their entry into Canada.

 Electronic Travel Authorization: IRCC requires visa-exempt nationals who arrive or transit through Canada by air to have an Electronic Travel Authorization (eTA) in addition to acceptable travel documents and identification.
 A visa-exempt national is a foreign national who does not normally need a visa to enter Canada.
 Please refer to the IRCC website for a list of countries whose citizens will be required to apply for an eTA.
 Exceptions include citizens of the United States and foreign nationals with a valid visa.

 This entry requirement allows IRCC to screen travellers before they arrive.
 In most cases, an eTA will be approved within minutes of applying.
 It costs $7 CAD per person to get an eTA, and once approved, an eTA is valid for five years or upon passport expiry, whichever comes first.
 Application is made online on the IRCC website prior to entry into Canada.